 ReproTech stores reproductive tissue from individuals who have had a reactive test to a communicable disease in vapor to eliminate the possibility of cross contamination from liquid nitrogen.
-Further segregation occurs by disease, meaning specimens from individuals who have tested reactive for "Disease A" are only stored in a canister with specimens from other individuals who have tested reactive for "Disease A." Likewise, specimens from individuals who have tested reactive for "Disease A." Likewise, specimens from individuals who have tested reactive for "Disease B."
+Further segregation occurs by disease, meaning specimens from individuals who have tested reactive for "Disease A" are only stored in a canister with specimens from other individuals who have tested reactive for "Disease A." Likewise, specimens from individuals who have tested reactive for "Disease B" are stored in a separate canister with specimens from other individuals who have tested reactive for "Disease B."